heondo/reddit_pl/README.md

 Redid original pipeline code after becoming more familiar with objects in Python, but in turn the function stopped working when using in AWS Lambda.

-Get that running again so the data is updated and inserted into S3 and DynamoDB.
+Get that running again so the data is updated and inserted into S3 and DynamoDB regularly every 6 hours.

+Easy to get most recent version of a post and comment and do analyses on those records.